gschmutz/event-driven-microservices-workshop/01-environment/README.md

 40.91.195.92	dataplatform
 ```

-Replace the IP address by the public IP address of the docker host.
+Replace the IP address by the IP address of the (virtual) machine, where the Data Platform is running.

 ## Services accessible on Streaming Platform